simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### core
   * Allow `core:PHP` to manipulate all of the state.
   * IdP initiated login: add compatibility with Shibboleth parameters.

+### preprodwarning
+  * This module is now deprecated.
+Use the `production` configuration option instead; set it to `false` to show a pre-production warning before authentication.

 ### saml
   * Add initial support for SAML Subject Id Attributes.